An Elusive Quest for the Perfect Ice Bath

 When you take an ice bath, the cold temperature causes your blood vessels to constrict.
 This vasoconstriction drives the blood away from your limbs and toward your core, which is your body’s natural way of protecting vital organs.
 Upon exiting the ice bath, your blood vessels expand again (vasodilation), and this process can help flush out metabolic waste products, bringing oxygenated blood and nutrients to muscle tissues.

-See also Portable Ice Bath Tub for Adults Review
+See also Jasonwell Ice Bath Tub Review

 Benefits of Ice Baths